EOEPCA/deployment-guide/docs/prerequisites/minio.md

 ### Scripted Deployment

-The Minio deployment in this guide follows the same [Scripted Deployment Approach](../building-blocks/overview.md#scripted-deployment-approach), as for the EOEPCA building blocks.
+The Minio deployment in this guide follows the same [scripted deployment approach](../index.md#how-deployment-works) as for the EOEPCA building blocks.

 ---
 ## Prerequisites